rsvim/rfc/3-JavaScriptRuntime/1-ConfigFile.md

 They are built with below principles:

 - All operations are pure JavaScript functions, no variables or objects are exposed under the `vim` namespace.
-- Most resources inside the editor such as buffers and windows are referred as positive integers, unless they are not suitable.
+- The design of editor APIs follow both [Neovim API](https://neovim.io/doc/user/api.html) and [Vim help](https://vimhelp.org/).
-- Operating system APIs follow [MDN Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
+- The design of operating system APIs follow [MDN Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
 - Slow operations provide both sync and async mode.

 ## Not Supported